Nicolas Kanivé

 Nicolas Kanivé (23 November 1887 - 12 July 1966) was a Luxembourgish gymnast and athlete who competed in the 1912 Summer Olympics and in the 1920 Summer Olympics.

-In 1912, he was a member of the Luxembourgian team, which finished fourth in the team, European system competition and fifth in the team, free system event.
-In the individual all-around competition he finished 20th.
-Eight years later, he participated as long jumper and finished 29th and last in the Olympic long jump event in 1920.
+In 1912, he was a member of the Luxembourgish team, which finished fourth in the team, European system competition and fifth in the team, free system event.
+In the individual all-around competition, he finished 20th.
+Eight years later, he participated as a long jumper and finished 29th and last in the Olympic long jump event in 1920.